 Why join the YfEJ initiative?

-- In order to join the YfEJ scheme, you need to meet the following criteria:
+In order to join the YfEJ scheme, you need to be:

 YfEJ is implemented by Public Employment Services (PES) in each country that is member of the EURES network.
 To join the scheme, all you need to do is register with one of these PES (usually by completing an application form, submitting your details through a website or emailing a contact address).